 Who doesn’t like happy endings, right!

-But all too often ‘happy’ isn’t the way they go :(
+But all too often, ‘happy’ isn’t the way they go :(

-So how do we make good endings?
+So how can we make good endings?

 Life is full of endings, and we experience them in every kind of work, whether it’s the conclusion of a project, a colleague leaving, or putting the final full stop to a report.
-But for most of us they’re not everyday occurrences.
+But for most of us, they’re not everyday occurrences.

 However, in the freelance world, endings are commonplace; moving in and out of projects happens swiftly, team members come and go, everything shifts constantly.

-This level of freedom / insecurity comes with the territory.
+This level of freedom/insecurity comes with the territory.